gvwilson/thirdbit/src/fiction/makers-return/index.md

 pulling the section of wall the rest of the way open.

 *Is everyone down here like this?*
-Violet wondered as she followed Sindy and the little bot she called Mouse into the lab.
+Violet wondered as she followed Sindy and Mouse into the lab.
 If so,
 and if they survived,
 life was going to be a *lot* more interesting than it had been on the ark.